-Policymakers and the public demanded an objective and trustworthy process to evaluate the performance of aspiring teachers before they lead an actual classroom.
-As the first nationally accessible teacher performance assessment, edTPA will:
+Policy makers and the public demand an objective and trustworthy process to evaluate the performance of aspiring teachers before they lead an actual classroom.
+As the first nationally accessible teacher performance assessment, edTPA meets the following objectives:

 - Help candidates develop the confidence and skills they need to be successful in urban, suburban, and rural schools.

 - Provide a uniform and evidence-based process that can be used across states to confirm that aspiring teachers demonstrate their readiness for the classroom.

 - Measure candidates’ ability to differentiate instruction for diverse learners, including English language learners and special education students.

 - Inform teacher licensure and recruitment.

 - Provide meaningful and consistent data that can be used to improve and update teacher preparation programs and renew program curriculum.